Danny Lim (activist): Arrest at Barangaroo

 Lim was arrested for offensive behaviour at Barangaroo in January 2019.
 This was due to a sign that included the word 'C∀nt', which a court had previously ruled to be legal.
 Lim commenced legal action against the charge as well as against the police officers who had arrested him.
 A rally to protest the arrest was reportedly attended by about 300 people.
 A magistrate dismissed the case on 30 August 2019.

 Incident at the Queen Victoria Building, Sydney

 On 22 November 2022, he sustained injuries during an arrest in the Queen Victoria Building, leaving him hospitalised.
 This arrest was later discontinued.
 On 24 November 2022, he was released from St Vincent's Hospital with "a plan in place for ongoing monitoring" after suffering bleeding on the brain.

-Lim taken to hospital April 2023
+Altercation with security guard, April 2023

 Lim was taken to hospital in April 2023 after an altercation with a security guard at Barangaroo.

-Lim taken to hospital September 2023
+Assaulted during Indigenous Voice referendum, September 2023

-On 22 September 2023, Lim was assaulted at Strathfield train station in Sydney by a 66-year-old man while advocating for a 'Yes' vote in the Australian Indigenous Voice referendum.
+On 22 September 2023, Lim was assaulted at Strathfield train station in Sydney by a 66-year-old man while advocating for a "Yes" vote in the Australian Indigenous Voice referendum.
 He was treated and taken to the Concord Repatriation General Hospital, where he received a CAT scan and was later reported to have an eye bleed injury.